-Your subconscious mind constitutes 90% of your daily decisions, actions, feelings, and beliefs.
-It is 30,000 times more powerful than your conscious mind.
-Over the course of your lifetime, many ideas, thoughts, beliefs and skills have entered into your mind creating neural pathways.
-Each pathway forms in approximately 21-30 days.
-Electrical impulses continually fire connecting the 100 billion neurons in your brain through hundreds of thousands of synaptic connections.
-The more thoughts you have about a particular subject, idea, issue or skill, the more neural pathways and connections will form, creating incredible networks in your brain bent in that direction.
+Electrical impulses continually fire off, connecting the 100 billion neurons in your brain through hundreds of thousands of synaptic connections.
+The more thoughts you have about a particular subject, idea, issue or skill, the more neural pathways and networks will form, creating incredible networks in your brain bent in that direction.
 Neural pruning is the result when we replace old thoughts or beliefs with new ones, so we are constantly renewing our minds.

 The largest and most influential neural networks typically gain their beginnings from a tragedy, trial or deeply emotional event.